RockefellerArchiveCenter/aurora/tests/qa-tests.md

 These tests are written in [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin), a structured language that can be used for both documentation and automated testing of software.

+## Feature: create and delete accounts

+  Scenario: Create a new RAC user
+	  Given a valid RAC email address is provided
+			And a valid password is provided
+	  When the email and password are entered
+	  Then the email and password are assigned to an LDAP user id And the user information is logged in database
+			And success notification is delivered to the RAC user

+  Scenario: Create a new organization
+	  Given a RAC user logs in with a valid email and password And a valid organization email is provided
+			And an organization name is provided
+			And the organization name does not already exist When the organization name and email are entered Then the organization name and email are assigned to an LDAP organization id And new directories are created for the organization And the organization information is logged in database And success notification is delivered to the RAC user

+  Scenario: create a new organization user
+	  Given a RAC user logs in with a valid email and password And a valid org user email is provided
+			And a valid org user password is provided
+		When the org user email and password are entered Then the org user email and password are assigned to an LDAP user id And success notification is delivered to the RAC user And the changelog is updated

+		Scenario: delete a RAC or org user
+		  Given a RAC user logs in with a valid email and password And a given RAC or org user exists
+		  When a RAC user deletes a user
+			Then user is deleted from the system
+			  And success notification is delivered to the RAC user

+## Feature: manage accounts

+  Scenario: add an organization user to an organization
+	  Given a RAC user logs in with a valid email and password And a specified org user exists
+			And a specified organization exists
+	  When a RAC user adds an org user to an organization Then org user is added to organization
+		  And organization assignment is logged in database And success notification is delivered to the RAC user

+		## Scenario: change a user password
+		  Given a user is logged in with valid email_1 and password_1 When a user changes their password_1 to password_2 Then a user can log in with the email_1 and password_2 And a user can no longer log in with email_1 and password_1 And password change is logged in database
+				And success notification is delivered to the user

+	Scenario: account is inactive
+    [expand this]

+## Feature: user login results

+  Scenario: RAC user logs in
+	  Given a RAC user logs in with a valid email and password When login is successful
+	  Then RAC user can access Organization Admin IU
+		  And RAC user can access User Admin UI
+			And RAC user can access Transfer Log, Detail View, and Error Message UIs for a specified organization

+  Scenario: org user logs in
+	  Given: an org user logs in with a valid email and password When login is successful
+	  Then org user can access Transfer Log, Detail View, and Error Message UIs for their organization And user org can initiate transfers

 ## Feature: validate bag size and filename

 	Scenario: bag size and filename validate successfully